-Financial liabilities, which include the Company's Trade and Other Payables (except tax-related payables and advances from customers) and Due to Related Parties, are recognized when the Company becomes a party to the contractual terms of the instrument.
+Financial liabilities, which include the Company's trade and other payables (except tax-related payables and advances from customers) and due to related parties, are recognized when the Company becomes a party to the contractual terms of the instrument.
 These are recognized initially at their fair value and subsequently measured at amortized cost, using effective interest method for maturities beyond one year, less settlement payment.

-Financial liabilities are classified as current liabilities if payment is due to be settled within one year or less after the reporting period (or in the normal operating cycle of the business, if longer), or the Company does not have an unconditional right to defer settlement of the liability for at least 12 months after the reporting period.
+Financial liabilities are classified as current liabilities if payment is due to be settled within one year or less after the reporting period (or in the normal operating cycle of the business, if longer), or the Company does not have an unconditional right to defer settlement of the liability for at least 12 months after the end of the reporting period.
 Otherwise, these are presented as non-current liabilities.